Become a Social Worker in Kansas

 Social Work Licenses in Kansas

-Licensed Bachelor Social Worker (LBSW) in Kansas
+Licensed Baccalaureate Social Worker (LBSW) in Kansas

 • Education Requirement: Bachelor of Social Work Degree